-IAS 29 INDICATOR QUESTIONS TO GUIDE PROFESSIONAL JUDGEMENT The general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
+IAS 29 INDICATOR QUESTIONS TO GUIDE PROFESSIONAL JUDGMENT The general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
 Amounts of local currency held are immediately invested to maintain purchasing power Are people moving their investments away from monetary investments for fear of loss of value?
-Has investment in monetary assets such as treasury bills, mutual funds, fixed deposits, and other short-term monetary assets decreased significantly over the last 3 years?
+Has investment in monetary assets such as treasury bills, mutual funds, fixed deposits and other short-term monetary assets decreased significantly over the last 3 years?
 Are deposits of banks and specialised deposit-taking institutions declining consistently over the last 3 years?
-Are investments in non-monetary assets such as precious metals, real estate, foreign currencies, (FOREX trading) digital currency (crypto) etc. increasing significantly over the last 3 years at the expense of monetary investments?
+Are investments in non-monetary assets such as precious metals, real estate, foreign currencies, (FOREX trading) and digital currency (crypto) etc. increasing significantly over the last 3 years?
 The general population regards monetary amounts not in terms of the local currency but in terms of a relatively stable foreign currency.
 Prices may be quoted in that currency Is there an escalation of price quotations in foreign currency?
-Are general goods and services priced based on foreign currency such as the dollar over the last 3 years (other than the legacy dollar-priced goods and services such as international schools, real estate, and foreign consultancy services)?
+Are general goods and services priced on the basis of foreign currency such as the US dollar over the last 3 years (other than the legacy US dollar priced goods and services such as international schools, real estate and foreign consultancy services)?
 Sales and purchases on credit take place at prices that compensate for the expected loss of purchasing power during the credit period, even if the period is short Is there an increasing practice of "inflation-induced pricing" in the market over the last 3 years?
-Do retailers price their goods in expectation of increased prices due to rapid inflation?
-Have most trade credit providers ceased or significantly minimise credit sales and moved to cash sales?
-Interest rates, wages, and prices are linked to a price index Is there an increasing trend of dollar-indexed pricing in wages and cost of capital over the last 3 years?
-Are interest rates on loans indexed to the dollar?
-Are salaries and wages indexed to the dollar (other than those of legacy institutions such as multinationals)?
-The cumulative inflation rate over three years is approaching or exceeds, 100%.
-Has the cumulative inflation rate for the last 3 years approached or exceeded 100%?
+Do retailers price their goods on expectation of increased prices due to rapid inflation?
+Have most trade credit providers ceased or significantly minimised credit sales and moved to cash sales?
+Interest rates, wages and prices are linked to a price index Is there an increasing trend of foreign currency-indexed pricing in wages and cost of capital over the last 3 years?
+Are interest rates on loans indexed to foreign currency such as the US dollar?
+Are salaries and wages indexed to foreign currency such as the US dollar (other than those of legacy institutions such as multinationals)?

-3.0: ASSESSMENT OF GHANA'S SITUATION
+3.0: ICAG's ASSESSMENT OF GHANA'S HYPERINFLATIONARY STATUS